 My penchant for nerdy tshirts.

-Books: Anything by Terry Pratchett, most Neil Gaiman, Magic's Pawn by Mercedes Lackey, Druss the Legend by David Gemmell, Psychovertical by Andy Kirkpatrick, and lots of Science Fiction and Science Fantasy in general.
+Books: Anything by Terry Pratchett, most Neil Gaiman, anything by Ursula Vernon / T.Kingfisher (same person), Magic's Pawn by Mercedes Lackey, Druss the Legend by David Gemmell, Psychovertical by Andy Kirkpatrick, and lots of Science Fiction and Science Fantasy in general.
 I also read a lot of blogs on equality, atheism and technology.

 Graphic novels/comics: The Sandman series, Watchmen, Digger by Ursula Vernon, Joker, Red Son.
 I really want to work my way though some more of the Vertigo imprints and I've got a whole bunch of other stuff on my wish list but graphic novels are somewhat more expensive than I would like.
 If you reveal to me that you have a large library of them then you may find me badgering to visit you!